Poughkeepsie Galleria

 The Poughkeepsie Galleria is a shopping center on U.S. 9 in the Town of Poughkeepsie, New York, located just north of Wappingers Falls, and is the largest shopping center in Dutchess County.
-The mall is anchored by the traditional chains Macy's, Dick's Sporting Goods, Best Buy, and Target while featuring prominent specialty stores American Eagle, Build-A-Bear, PacSun, Sephora, H&M, Hollister, and Windsor.
+The mall retailers include Macy's, Dick's Sporting Goods, Best Buy, Target, American Eagle, Build-A-Bear, PacSun, Sephora, H&M, and Hollister.
 The Galleria has an area of 1100000 sqft with two floors containing 123 shops and restaurants as well as a 16-screen, stadium-seating Regal Cinemas theater.

 The Galleria is owned and managed by The Pyramid Companies, a group who also owns and manages regional sister mall the Palisades Center in West Nyack, NY.

 History

 Expansion & Policies

 In the early 1980s, a proposal for a two-story indoor mall in Poughkeepsie, New York was submitted.
-Despite much conflict and many protests, the proposal was submitted, and the mall opened on August 1, 1987 as the Poughkeepsie Galleria Mall.
+The mall opened to the public on August 4, 1987 as the Poughkeepsie Galleria Mall.

 Upon opening, the mall had five anchor stores: G. Fox & Co., Jordan Marsh, Lechmere, Filene's, and JCPenney.
 Due to underperformance, the Filene's store closed in 1989 and was replaced with Steinbach, which relocated from South Hills Mall next door.
 Sears also announced plans to relocate from South Hills Plaza at the same time.
 Steinbach closed in 1995 and became Dick's Sporting Goods and DSW Shoe Warehouse the same year.
 Filene's returned to the mall in 1993 by taking over the defunct G. Fox chain, while Sears ultimately opened at the mall after Jordan Marsh was vacated.
 Montgomery Ward also moved into the mall in the early 1990s, becoming the sixth anchor and replacing an existing store in Poughkeepsie.

 In 2004, both DSW and Dick's moved to new locations vacated by Montgomery Ward, while the former Filene's and Lechmere building was converted to Best Buy and Target.

-During January 2005, the mall announced it would enact and begin enforcing the Pyramid Companies' "MB-18" teenage curfew policy beginning in September 2005, following a large fight involving young teenagers in front of then-Filene's.
+During January 2005, the mall announced it would enact and begin enforcing the Pyramid Companies' "MB-18" teenage curfew policy beginning in September 2005, following a large fight involving young teenagers in front of what was then Filene's.
 Due to the size of the incident, local police were called, and several arrests were made.
 Filene's was converted to Macy's in 2006.

-The early 2020s saw multiple traditional chain anchors update their brick-and-mortar fleets after being disrupted by digital retailers in recent years.

-On February 8, 2020, It was announced Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
+On February 8, 2020, It was announced Sears would shutter as part of an ongoing decision to eliminate their traditional brick-and-mortar format.

-On June 23, 2020, JCPenney announced as part of modernizing their brick-and-mortar operations that they'll no longer continue to position an outpost in the region.
+On June 23, 2020, JCPenney announced that they would also close their location at the Poughkeepsie Galleria.
+In 2021, the vacant store was used a COVID-19 vaccine distribution site.

-Several potential replacement tenants for each space are reportedly pending.
-By October 2022, after reopening from the COVID-19 shut down, the Galleria had announced newest additions 110 Grill, The Village Pancake Factory, and Windsor.
+In October 2022, the Poughkeepsie Galleria has announced newest additions: 110 Grill, The Village Pancake Factory, and Windsor.